 There are ways to navigate the Domino's menu that can make you feel like you hit the jackpot, though.
 For example, an extra small pizza with tomato sauce, cheese, and chicken is one of the healthiest choices available.
 You get an entire pizza to yourself for under 500 calories and it has adequate protein and an acceptable amount of sodium, fat, and saturated fat.
 A great win!

 Worst: Fettuccine Carrabba

 You've heard of Fettuccine Alfredo.
 Fettuccine Carrabba takes the buttery, cheesy dish up several notches with chicken, sauteed mushrooms, and peas.
-Kudos for the vegetables that provide most of the fiber, but they come with a steep cost.
-Any meal with 1,470 calories should be delivered with a doggy bag to immediately put away at least half the meal before you dig in.
+Kudos for the vegetables that provide a lot of great fiber, but the dish as a whole comes with a steep cost.
+If you ever order a meal with 1,470 calories, it should be delivered with a doggy bag to immediately put away at least half of it before you really dig in.

 Best: Spaghetti with Pomodoro Sauce with Whole Wheat Spaghetti

 You could save yourself a lot of grief and opt for the Spaghetti with Pomodoro Sauce and whole wheat spaghetti.
 You'll get more than twice the fiber found in the fettuccine dish and nearly satisfy your daily quota, and the entrée has enough protein to keep you feeling full.
 Whole grain pasta is also richer in nutrients that protect against chronic illness, such as phytonutrients, that are only found in plant foods.
 The cooked tomatoes in the Pomodoro sauce contain large amounts of lycopene, a potent phytonutrient that's associated with a lower risk for cardiovascular disease and certain cancers.

 Worst: Bacon Cheeseburger